cosmolattice/templat/README.md

 Hello, TempLat!
 ```

+To see some more examples of how to use TempLat, check out the [examples](examples/) directory.
+A list of all algebra operations and field types is available on the [vocabulary](https://cosmolattice.github.io/templat/vocabulary.html) page.

 ### The umbrella header

 TempLat is header-only and spread over several hundred headers.
 Rather than tracking down